 c.
-Loading docks that extend more than 7.5 metres into a building, mechanical ventilation might be required.
+Loading docks that extend more than7.5 metres into a building, mechanical ventilation might be required.

-An Internal Traffic Assessment has been prepared in support of the DA by Thompson Stanbury.
+support of the DA by Thompson Stanbury.

 In terms of loading, Section 5.2 of this report assesses service vehicle movements into and out of the site, concluding that: